EyeSift

 Detection Accuracy and Known Limitations

-Current detection accuracy against ChatGPT output is in the 75-85% range on standard benchmarks for texts over 250 words.
-Short content, heavily edited content, translated content, and content produced by skilled writers with naturally low-burstiness prose can produce false positives at rates of 6-15% depending on the sample.
-False negatives (AI content that passes as human) are roughly symmetric.
-No current detector — ours or any competitor — reliably catches heavily-paraphrased AI output or content generated by the newest model releases before detector retraining.
-Treat every score as a probability, combine with other evidence, and never use it alone for high-stakes calls.
+Detection confidence against ChatGPT output varies by sample length, editing depth, language background, topic, and model version.
+Text over 250 words usually gives the detector more statistical signal than short passages, but heavily edited content, translated content, formal professional writing, and naturally low-burstiness prose can still produce ambiguous results.
+No current detector — ours or any competitor — reliably catches every paraphrased AI output or every new model release before retraining.
+Treat every score as probabilistic, combine it with other evidence, and never use it alone for high-stakes calls.

 Is EyeSift Free to Use in HR & Recruitment?